-All in all, I had a pretty good, fulfilling life even though that blasted Edgar Allan Poe writer from Baltimore was a bit harsh in a few of his critiques calling my writings "peculiar" rather than "original" before turning around and then calling me, "... one of the few men of indisputable genius to whom our country has as yet given birth".
-Talk about being able to wield a sword that cut both ways; his literary critiques could often be the equivalent of lying strapped beneath that giant pendulum of which he wrote once!
+All in all, I had a pretty good, fulfilling life even though that blasted Edgar Allan Poe writer from Baltimore was a bit harsh in a few of his critiques calling my writings "peculiar" rather than "original" before turning around and then calling me, "... one of the few men of indisputable genius to whom our country has as yet given birth."
+Talk about being able to wield a sword that cut both ways; his literary critiques could often be the equivalent of lying strapped beneath that giant pendulum of which he once wrote!

 Fortunately for me locating such a person was not difficult at all, and I soon found myself traversing the countryside not far from Salem, returning each night to rest comfortably beneath the roof of the hotel that bears my name ... the Hawthorne Hotel ... a better choice of name could not have been found I'm sure!
 As I spent so much of my previous life writing and not entirely enjoying the moments at hand, I persuaded my traveling companion to be the one to do the writing about our journeys (even though I'm the one carrying a quill) so that we would have a record of the places that we have journeyed to, as well as taking photographs of the places that we have seen.
 I have been along for, as they now say, "the ride" and fine rides indeed they are!
 Getting around the countryside has become so much easier than it was back in my day and I am so thoroughly enjoying my travels that I even allow myself to be photographed near some of the wonderful sites that we have seen in the hopes that perhaps someday I can share the tales and pictures of my travels with my Sophia should she ever choose to stop with that eternal slumber rubbish.
 Unfortunately it seems that in all of the photographs, I hold the same expression regardless of where we may be but please believe me when I say that I am having the time of my life ... or perhaps I should say my afterlife!

-At the top of this page you will see a list of pages from which to choose - "Suggested Stops" is a list of the places that I have been which are all lovely day trips from my namesake hotel - consult that page to get an idea of where you might like to travel to yourself and then read all about it; "Helpful Links" are just that - links that will help you plan your travels and not directions to the local golf course; "Scenery" is where you'll find some of the photos that my traveling companion and writer couldn't fit into our travel chronicles but still wanted to put somewhere; "About" tells you a little more about this blog; and "The Hawthorne Hotel" takes you directly to the website for my hotel where you, yourself, can stay and enjoy some of the best hospitality on the North Shore while relaxing in comfort and style while enjoying the best that Salem has to offer.
-Trust me that I tell you the truth when I say that and it's not just because they had the good sense to name the place after myself - after all, dead men tell no tales ... or so they say!
+At the top of this page you will see a list of pages from which to choose - "Suggested Stops" is a list of the places that I have been which are all lovely day trips from my namesake hotel - consult that page to get an idea of where you might like to travel to yourself and then read all about it; "Helpful Links" are just that - links that will help you plan your travels and not directions to the local golf course; "Scenery" is where you'll find some of the photos that my traveling companion and writer couldn't fit into our travel chronicles but still wanted to put somewhere; and "About" tells you a little more about this blog.

 Please remember to check back here occasionally to see what new places I've been to, look around the blog a bit, leave a comment or two if you'd like - especially if you have any suggestions that would be helpful for future travelers - then start traveling on your own by first making reservations to stay at my hotel and then taking a trip or two or three through the history that can be found nearby Salem and the Hawthorne Hotel - preferably before you, too, are only 4-inches tall with feet that don't move!